 and $r$ is a positive parameter determining the shape of the limit cycle in state space.
 System~(\ref{eq:infosc}) has IRC

 and PRC

 The system's dynamics are illustrated in Fig.~\ref{fig:infinity_oscillator}.

-\subsection{High-dimensional test model}
+\subsubsection{High-dimensional test model}

-Our third test system is the simplest model of macroscopic neuronal oscillation.
-For this goal, we take a system of $N$ globally coupled Bonhoeffer--van der Pol oscillators:
+Our third test system is a simple model of macroscopic neuronal oscillation.
+We take a system of $N$ globally coupled Bonhoeffer--van der Pol oscillators:

-where $k$ is the oscillator index, $k=1,\ldots,N$, and the term $\e X$, where $X=N^{-1}\sum_k x_k$, describes the mean-field coupling.
+where $k$ is the oscillator index, $k=1,\ldots,N$, and the term $\e X$ describes the mean-field coupling, where $X=N^{-1}\sum_k x_k$.
 In the following, we take $N=1000$.
-The oscillators' frequencies are determined by the parameter $I_k$ that is Gaussian-distributed with the mean $0.6$ and standard deviation $0.1$.
-The coefficient $\e$ explicitly describes the interaction between the elements of the ensemble.
-We choose $\e=0.023$; for this parameter's value the system exhibits collective chaos, so that the mean-field oscillation is amplitude-modulated.
+The oscillators' frequencies are determined by the parameter $J_k$ that is Gaussian-distributed with mean $0.6$ and standard deviation $0.1$.
+The coefficient $\e$ explicitly describes the interaction between the ensemble elements.
+We choose $\e=0.023$; for this parameter's value, the system exhibits collective chaos so that the mean-field oscillation is amplitude-modulated.
 Figure~\ref{fig:ensemb_traj} presents the two-dimensional trajectory in coordinates $X$ and $Y=N^{-1}\sum_k y_k$ in (a) and $X(t)$ in (b).
-With this system we imitate natural variability of real-world signals.
+With this test example, we imitate the natural variability of real-world signals.